Moreau-Lab/Tutorials/CreatingAPersonalWebsiteWithGitHubR.md

 Your website is built using Rmarkdown, and can also incorporate HTML and CSS.
-When trying to figure out how to add or format something, doing some googling using those search terms is a good starting point.
+When trying to figure out how to add or format something, doing some Googling using those search terms is a good starting point.

 ### Adding more info, images, etc.